 British Ambassador to Israel

-We develop and maintain relations between the United Kingdom and Israel, and support Britain’s security, prosperity and well-being, and regional peace, through partnership with Israel
+We promote Britain’s security, prosperity and well-being, and regional peace, through partnership with Israel.

 We deal with a wide range of political, commercial, security and economic questions of interest to the UK and Israel.
 The embassy and its consulates provide consular assistance to British nationals in Israel.